skypjack/entt/README.md

 * Iterators aren't thread safe.
 Do no try to iterate over a set of components and modify them concurrently.<br/>
   That being said, as long as a thread iterates over the entities that have the component `X` or assign and removes that component from a set of entities and another thread does something similar with components `Y` and `Z`, it shouldn't be a problem at all.<br/>
   As an example, that means that users can freely run the rendering system over the renderable entities and update the physics concurrently on a separate thread if needed.
+-->

 ## Tests

 To compile and run the tests, `EnTT` requires *googletest*.<br/>
 `cmake` will download and compile the library before to compile anything else.

-Then, to build the tests:
+To build the tests:

 * `$ cd build`
 * `$ cmake ..`